gematik/app-PkiTestsuite/README.md

 By executing `./initialTslAndTa.sh` an initial TSL and the corresponding trust anchor are written to the `./out` directory for manual import into the test object.

-Before generating this TSL it is crucial to configure the sockets for the [TSL provider](./README.md#2-tsl-provider) and [OCSP responder](./README.md#3-ocsp-responder) correctly.
+Before generating this TSL, it is crucial to configure the sockets for the [TSL provider](./README.md#2-tsl-provider) and [OCSP responder](./README.md#3-ocsp-responder) correctly.